ArtemTyutunik/TODOS/README.md

 # TODOS
+** If you don`t want to sign up you can log in via this email:
+login: testuser@gmail.com
+password: 12345678
 ## About
 Todos is an open source application where everyone can effectively use it to manage your time.